 In general, the dialogue is fine though.
 The only other hiccup in the plot is how the technology of the game tends to detract from the cutscenes.
 Built on Unreal Engine 3, Mass Effect suffers from many of the problems inherent in an engine apparently only capable of making space marines fight each other.
 The graphics are constantly caught with their pants down, textures pop in, and models gain detail before your eyes.
 It’s incredibly jarring to watch someone go from Play-Doh to uncanny valley in a few seconds.
 The graphical issues carry over to the gameplay too, with long loading times and slideshow framerates breaking up the action.

-To be honest, there’s really a lot wrong with Mass Effect.
-I could probably go on for a while about the laundry list of poor design decisions.
+To be honest, there’s a lot wrong with Mass Effect.
+I could probably go on for a while about the laundry list of poor design decisions (I didn’t even address the inventory system).
 Most games would be easy review fodder if they had the number of issues ME has.
 None of it matters though, because what it does get right completely overshadows all of it.
 I can’t even bring myself to poke fun as much as I originally wanted because nearly every moment playing this game put a smile on my face.
 After all the hours I spent on it I’m already dying to finish up this review and go back for more.